Do You Need to Set Unique Meta Descriptions for Every Page?

 Are meta descriptions required for SEO?

 Yes, every web page that shows up in SERPs has a meta description.
-However, that does not mean that it was provided by the site owner or content creator.

-If you don’t set your own meta description, Google will make provide one for you by taking a line or two of content directly from your webpage.
+If you don’t set your own meta description, Google will make one for you by taking a line or two of content directly from your webpage.

 Do I need to set meta descriptions?

-Yes and no. As mentioned, if you don’t write your own meta descriptions, Google will set them for you.
 Sometimes, even if you do write your own meta descriptions, Google will ignore them and use something it thinks is a better fit.

-Pro tip: Include meta descriptions in your SEO style guide before publishing a new blog post or web page to make it easier to add one every time you create a new URL.
+Expert Advice: Include meta descriptions in your SEO style guide before publishing a new blog post or web page to make it easier to add one every time you create a new URL.

 Should I optimize each of my meta descriptions?